OpenBioSim/ghostly/README.md

 2) To avoid spurious coupling between the physical and ghost systems, which can affect the equilibrium geometry of the physical system.

+Ghostly is incorporated into the [SOMD2](https://github.com/openbiosim/somd2) free-energy perturbation engine.

+See the [examples](examples) directory for more details.

 ## Installation

 First create a conda environment using the provided environment file: